Originally posted: April 15, 2017

 I strongly urge both George Brown College and George Brown Theatre School separately to come clean on their numerous acts of professional misconduct, accept full responsibility, and take leadership in striving towards peace and reconciliation.

 One last sad irony: my own life story could very well put my own life in danger.

 But I have told it anyways.
 I hope others will have the courage to tell theirs

 I don’t think any of us could have ever foreseen that the final months of 2017 would mark such a sudden and widespread sea-change against abuse and harassment in the entertainment industry.
 I could have never imagined it when I wrote my story above.
 I certainly could have never imagined such a massive cultural shift ten years ago when my classmates and I tried so hard to bring about similar changes, only to be shut down and thrown aside.

 I offer my support and praise to the dozens who have so bravely come forward.
 I stand in solidarity with the #MeToo, #AfterMeToo and #TimesUp movements.
 I commend all those who continue to fight against the many forms of insidious misconduct that have so terribly polluted the industry and wreaked havoc on so many lives.
 I wish the organizers and participants of those initiatives the strength, healing and courage needed throughout their critically important work.

-* Editor’s Update (March 10, 2018): All of the comments to Megan Robinson’s article have since been removed by Intermission Magazine.
+*Author’s Update (March 10, 2018): All of the comments to Megan Robinson’s article have since been removed by Intermission Magazine out of fear of reprisal from George Brown College.
 An archived PDF version of the article with the comments can be found at: Confessions From Theatre School (PDF Capture August 3, 2017)